Inflation in Saudi Arabia

 Annual average inflation rose to 2.9% in April (March: 2.8%).

 Finally, consumer prices rose 0.39% over the previous month in April, accelerating from the 0.06% increase recorded in March.
 April’s uptick marked the highest reading since July 2022.

 Our panelists see inflation easing this year.
-The government’s petrol price cap, along with higher interest rates and cooling commodity prices, should tame inflation.
+The government’s petrol price cap, along with higher interest rates, should cool inflation.
 That said, supply bottlenecks and demand-pull factors remain upside risks.